Histamine and hay fever

 Low-histamine diet

-When you want to get started on lowering your histamine levels, it is important that your food be as fresh as possible.
-The longer you keep something, the higher the histamine level.
-Raw meat, fish and poultry carry certain bacteria that ferment the food, with histamine being a byproduct.
-To combat the natural increase, you can buy food fresh and process it the same day by cooking or freezing it.
-The schedule is meant to make you aware.
-Not to impose all kinds of restrictions.
+If you want to start lowering your histamine levels, it's important to keep your food as fresh as possible.
+The longer you store something, the higher its histamine content.
+Raw meat, fish, and poultry carry certain bacteria that ferment the food, with histamine as a byproduct.
+To combat the natural increase, you can buy fresh food and process it the same day by cooking or freezing it.
+This plan is meant to raise awareness, not to impose all sorts of restrictions.
 When you eat a product, enjoy it to the fullest.

-No consideration was given in this article to how the products affect other processes in the body.
-Pure consideration has been given to the amount of histamine in the product or what stimulates its production.
-A diet low in histamine can relieve symptoms in one week.
-However, it is a short-term solution.
-Identifying the underlying problem and there cause is important to get rid of the intolerance permanently.
-To relieve hay fever symptoms, flushing your nose and cavities is recommended.
-For this you can use a Rhinohorn available at various drugstores or online.
+This article didn't consider the influence of the products on other bodily processes.
+It focused solely on the amount of histamine in the product or what stimulates its production.
+A low-histamine diet can alleviate symptoms in one week.
+However, it's a short-term solution.
+Identifying the underlying problem and its cause is crucial for permanently eliminating the intolerance.
+Rinsing your nose and sinuses is recommended for relieving hay fever symptoms.
+You can use a Rhinohorn, available at various drugstores or online.

 Personal guidance

-If you want more information about the antihistamine diet, heartburn deficiency or improving your gut health, email Janneke@triptherapie.nl.
-In preparation for a beautiful psychedelic session, these components also have an impact.
-We will always include these in a personal lifestyle plan we create for you based on the intake.
+If you would like more information about the antihistamine diet, low stomach acid, or improving your gut health, please email [email protected].
+These components also play a role in preparing for a wonderful psychedelic session.
+We will always incorporate these into a personalized lifestyle plan that we create for you based on the intake.